cornell-c2s2/c2s2_ip/src/tapeins/sp24/tapein2/README.md

 | cs              | IO[7]             |
 | GND             | GND               |

-There are several pins labeled as GND on the Caravel board, use the one that is in the column of gpio (the one directly above vdda1 and IO[0]).
+There are several pins labeled as GND on the Caravel board, use the one that is in the column of GPIO (the one directly above vdda1 and IO[0]).

-After you plugin the GND pin, the power indicator LED might light up faintly because its being semi-powered by the GPIOs.
+After you plugin the GND pin, the power indicator LED might light up faintly because it's being semi-powered by the GPIOs.

 #### A.5.
 Connecting the Caravel Board
-Finally, you can plug the Caravel Board to the computer with another micro-usb cable.
+Finally, you can plug the Caravel Board to the computer with another micro-USB cable.
 Observe that the power indicator LED becomes fully on and is brighter than it was in A.4.

 ### B. Flashing The Caravel Board